NecronaLabs/Necrora_App/docs/features/rate-limiting.md

 # Rate Limiting

-NECRORA implements a robust rate limiting system to prevent abuse and ensure fair usage across all users.
+NEPHARA implements a robust rate limiting system to prevent abuse and ensure fair usage across all users.

 ## Overview